-WML-C / WMLV-C and MPL-B furnace models are certified for multiple firing rates, ranging from approximately 58,000 to 85,600 BTU/hr. on the WML-C / WMLV-C, and 85,500 to 123,000 BTU/hr. on the MPL-B. By changing the oil burner nozzle within the specific model range, and temperature rise, the furnace may be fired at an ideal rate for a wide range of structures.
+WML-C AND MPL-B furnaces are certified for multiple firing rates, ranging from approximately 58,000 to 85,600 BTU/hr. on the WML-C and 85,500 to 123,000 BTU/Hr. on the MPL-B By changing the oil burner nozzle within the specific model range, and temperature rise, the furnace may be fired at an ideal rate for a wide range of structures.